RomanKamlykov/node_app_1/README.md

 ## Development
 1. Create a database at https://mlab.com/
 2. Add an ".env" file to the root of the application.
 Use the ".env_example" file as an example.
 3. Run the "npm run dev" script.
-The application will open in a browser, after that you can upload a price list to the database and use the application to search for goods.
+The application will open in a browser, after that you can upload a price list to the database and use the application to search for products.

 ## Deployment
 1. Create an account at https://www.heroku.com/
 2. Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)
-3. Change the "api" variable at the "public/services.js" file to production
+3. Change the "api" variable at the "public/services.js" file to "production"
-4. Initialize git, commit the files, except the ".env" file and the "node_modules" folder
+4. Initialize git, commit files, except the ".env" file and the "node_modules" folder
 5. Run commands "heroku login", "heroku create", "heroku git:remote -a <APP_NAME>", "git push heroku master"
 6. Open the heroku app at https://dashboard.heroku.com/apps, add "Config Vars" from the ".env" file